MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-CalendarProcessing.md

 ```

 ### -BookInPolicy
-The BookInPolicy parameter specifies users who are allowed to submit in-policy meeting requests to the resource mailbox that are automatically approved.
-You can use any value that uniquely identifies the users.
+The BookInPolicy parameter specifies users or groups who are allowed to submit in-policy meeting requests to the resource mailbox that are automatically approved.
+You can use any value that uniquely Exchange Online object.
 For example:

 - Name